sfleischman105/sfleischman105.github.io/_posts/2018-10-12-led-goggles-progress.md

 They turned out great!

+I'd upload a demo video of them working, but I'm a little too lazy right now.
+But let me tell you, these things are _bright_.
+They're so bright I can't look at them without sunglasses on.

 ## 3d Printed Front Panel

 I printed out a dummy front panel for just one side.
 The LEDs fit fairly snugly inside -